Slackadays/Clipboard/README.md

 The Clipboard project is a terminal clipboard manager with many useful features.

 Yuck, ugh, puke!
-Can we do better?
+We can do better.

 Clipboard is _<ins>the</ins> time and effort saver_ to use **anytime, anywhere in the terminal** to cut, copy, and paste (and more) with, just how you would on a desktop!
 It's like having a helper with a perfect memory by your side.
 You'll be sitting on a sunny beach sipping a papaya smoothie with the love of your life 🤩 in no time.
-Ok, so maybe that last part won't actually happen, but you get the idea:
+Ok, so maybe that last part won't actually happen, but you get the idea.

 <h1 align="center">
 🍹😎 Clipboard makes your life <ins>easy</ins>. 🏖️🌴
 </h1>

-<details><summary><h3>Click here to see our exquisite features</h3></summary>
+<details><summary>Click here to see our exquisite features</summary>

 - **Cut, copy, or paste files, directories, text, data, or any other kind of information.**
 - **Add, remove, or make note of whatever you hold with Clipboard.**